 Careers in Regulatory Affairs

 Because the regulatory affairs industry plays such a central role in global health, safety, and various medicine, highly skilled regulatory professionals are in high demand across a variety of industries.
-For this reason, the Bureau of Labor Statistics estimates the field will grow at an average annual rate of eight percent between 2016 and 2026.
+For this reason, the Bureau of Labor Statistics estimates the field will grow at an average annual rate of five to seven percent between 2019 and 2029.

 If you’re interested in pursuing a career in regulatory affairs, below are some of the most common job titles and salaries.